Tax Planning Questions sound like…

 - Where are tax rates going?

-- What will income look like for you in the future?
+- What will your income look like in the future?

 - What's your giving plan?